 As already mentioned process patterns will exist on several levels of detail.
-Like in other pattern-based approaches, the single patterns may also be combined with each other, forming a multi-level system of patterns.
-The combination of those patterns forms the lifecycle of a development process.
+Like in other pattern-based approaches, a single pattern may be combined with others, forming the lifecycle of a development process.
 This lifecycle will not be fixed, but will vary from project to project and from situation to situation, according to the specific problems of the projects.